SableRaf/Illustrator-Scripting-Sublime-Text-Package/README.md

 - Windows script is completely untested
 - Be sure to save your script in UTF8 (withough BOM).
 Extenscript interprets [Byte order mark](https://en.wikipedia.org/wiki/Byte_order_mark) as a syntax error.
 - The console messages don't get caught in Sublime's own console
-- Mac: run.scpt sometimes fails with error 'Expected end of line but found identifier'.
+- Mac: run.scpt sometimes fails with error ```Expected end of line but found identifier```.
 Running a script like ```tell application "Adobe Photoshop CS6"
   do javascript "alert('hello world')"
 end tell``` from the ApplesSript Editor [should fix it](https://stackoverflow.com/questions/17035120/applescript-do-javascript-fails-on-osx10-8-4/21684734#21684734).